Sign up for this email series:

 “I start to feel dyskinesia about a half-hour to an hour after my morning dose,” said one member, whose symptoms subside after two hours.
 “Mine hits whenever the meds are wearing off and can last up to two hours a stretch,” explained another.
 “My symptoms are worse in the afternoon and evening (since I’ve already ingested more doses of meds),” said one member.

-Some members of MyParkinsonsTeam said dyskinesia lessened or stopped when their neurologists reduced their Levodopa dosage or prescribed an FDA-approved drug to treat it — such as Gocovri, an extended-release formulation of the drug Amantadine.
+Some members of MyParkinsonsTeam said dyskinesia lessened or stopped when their neurologists reduced their levodopa dosage or prescribed a drug approved by the U.S. Food and Drug Administration (FDA) to treat it — such as Gocovri, an extended-release formulation of the drug amantadine.

-Moderate-to-severe dyskinesia can disrupt normal functioning and affect daily life.
-The following areas have been impacted for members of MyParkinsonsTeam:
+Moderate to severe dyskinesia can disrupt normal functioning and affect daily life.
+Here are some areas which have been impacted for members of MyParkinsonsTeam.

 People with Parkinson’s disease often have trouble sleeping.
 Getting a poor night’s sleep is also a common consequence of dyskinesia.
 “My legs jerk as I’m nodding off to sleep.
 Sometimes it feels as if my whole body is being lifted off the bed,” said one member of MyParkinsonsTeam.
 “I thrash about violently and make a strange noise like ‘The Exorcist’ that can last all night,” revealed another.